×

 Example:

-When policy questions pop up mid-call or mid-conversation, a chatbot answers in seconds: hold rules, fee waivers, travel notices, or documentation checklists.
-It cites your approved policies and returns clear, step-by-step guidance.
+When policy questions arise during a call or conversation, an automated chatbot provides answers within seconds on topics such as hold rules, fee waivers, travel notices, or documentation checklists.
+The chatbot references your approved policies and delivers clear, step-by-step guidance.

 Online Role-Plays